ofek/terminal-demo/README.md

 # terminal-demo

-Produce GIFs from shell commands.
+Produce GIFs from shell commands using [asciinema](https://github.com/asciinema/asciinema) and [agg](https://github.com/asciinema/agg).

 ## Image creation

-Make sure the `terminal-demo` layer comes last in the Dockerfile.
+Create your own Dockerfile, for example:

 ```dockerfile
 # Preferably set up your environment in a separate layer